Niedersachsenstadion: 1974 FIFA World Cup

 The stadium was one of the nine venues chosen for (West) Germany's first hosting of the World Cup.
 This event saw the number of seats increase to 38,000, which entailed a decrease in the overall capacity to 60,400.
 In addition, the upper rank of the west grandstand was completely roofed.
 These alterations cost 26million DM.
 Newly modified, the arena featured in both the first and second group phase.

 The following games were played at the stadium during the World Cup of 1974:

 1988 European Championship

 When Germany hosted its second international tournament, the stadium was again chosen as a venue.
 By now, due to the conversion of 8,000 terrace spots into single seating, the capacity stood at 55,000.
 It hosted two group matches:

 2006 FIFA World Cup

 The stadium was one of the venues for the 2006 FIFA World Cup.
-However, due to FIFA sponsorship contracts, the arena had to officially be called FIFA World Cup Stadium Hanover (FIFA WM Stadion Hannover) during the World Cup.
+However, due to FIFA sponsorship contracts, the arena was officially named FIFA World Cup Stadium Hanover (FIFA WM Stadion Hannover) during the World Cup.
 The stadium also had to convert its standing areas into seating, thus reducing the capacity for the tournament to 43,000, before being converted back after the games.

 The following games were played at the stadium during the World Cup of 2006: